QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ### The two modes

 The mode is the class.
-Both run the same diff — it lives in the base — and a subclass is only its `Sweep`:
+Both run the same diff — it lives in the base — and a subclass is only its `GetOrderSnapshots`:

 - **`SingleOrderPollingService`** — `Func<string, BrokerageOrderSnapshot>`: the sweep loops the watched ids and calls the read once per id.
 Nothing watched, nothing requested.
 Public.com's replaced service had exactly this